 Snodgrass’ cabinet post, secretary of tourism, is also a new position.
 Fallin said its creation reflects the importance of tourism to Oklahoma’s economy.

 “Travel and tourism dollars generate over a billion dollars in annual revenue for Oklahoma’s state and local governments and help to support almost 80,000 jobs.
 Deby Snodgrass has ensured the Department of Tourism and Recreation is a productive and responsible partner to the private sector as it works to promote and support this industry.
 As a cabinet secretary, she will ensure that the tourism industry continues to be well-represented in the highest levels of the executive branch.”

 Snodgrass begins serving in her cabinet position immediately.

 Fallin also combined the positions of secretary of energy and secretary of environment, creating a new “secretary of energy and environment.”
 She has 30 days to fill this position with either a permanent or an interim cabinet secretary.

-Page 2 of 3 - “Good energy policy is good environmental policy,” said Fallin.
+“Good energy policy is good environmental policy,” said Fallin.
 “The policies being pursued by this administration will not only help deliver more affordable energy and create more Oklahoma jobs, they will also deliver a healthier environment and cleaner air and water.
 The job of our secretary of energy and environment will be to focus on policies that encourage the production of Oklahoma energy and the good stewardship of Oklahoma’s environment.”